phpthinktank/blast-orm/README.md

 ## Concept

-### Locator

-The locator deliver methods to access adapters, mappers and connections.
-For solving IoC concerns use LocatorFacade, to have a swappable locator from container.

 ### Entities

 Entity classes are a memory representation of a database entity.
 Entity classes are plain objects and don't need to